andrewhinh/captafied/README.md

     echo "export PYTHONPATH=.:$PYTHONPATH" >> ~/.bashrc
     ```

-3. Reinstall PyTorch if using a newer NVIDIA RTX GPU:
+3. Install pre-commit:

     ```bash
-    pip3 uninstall torch torchvision torchaudio -y
-    # Download the PyTorch version that is compatible with your machine: https://pytorch.org/get-started/locally/
-    ```

-4. Install pre-commit:

-    ```bash
     pre-commit install
     ```

-5. Sign up for an OpenAI account and get an API key [here](https://beta.openai.com/account/api-keys).
+4. Sign up for an OpenAI account and get an API key [here](https://beta.openai.com/account/api-keys).
-6. (Optional) Sign up for an ngrok account and get an authtoken [here](https://dashboard.ngrok.com/auth).
+5. (Optional) Sign up for an ngrok account and get an authtoken [here](https://dashboard.ngrok.com/auth).
-7. Populate a `.env` file with your keys/authtokens in the format of `.env.template`, and reactivate the environment.
+6. Populate a `.env` file with your keys/authtokens in the format of `.env.template`, and reactivate the environment.
-8. (Optional) Sign up for an AWS account [here](https://us-west-2.console.aws.amazon.com/ecr/create-repository?region=us-west-2) and set up your AWS credentials locally, referring to [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) as needed:
+7. (Optional) Sign up for an AWS account [here](https://us-west-2.console.aws.amazon.com/ecr/create-repository?region=us-west-2) and set up your AWS credentials locally, referring to [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) as needed:

     ```bash
     aws configure
-    ```

-9. Sign up for a Weights and Biases account [here](https://wandb.ai/signup) and download the CLIP ONNX file locally:

-    ```bash
-    wandb login
-    python ./backend/inference/artifacts/stage_model.py --fetch
     ```

 If the instructions aren't working for you, head to [this Google Colab](https://colab.research.google.com/drive/1Z34DLHJm1i1e1tnknICujfZC6IaToU3k?usp=sharing), make a copy of it, and run the cells there to get an environment set up.